hollymarong/VimConfiguration/README.md

-# Doricha Vimrc

-Doricha is my personal Vim configurations and some plugins.
+VimConfiguration is my personal Vim configurations and some plugins.

 # Usage